haydenpog/freewebguisource/readme.md

 # Skidable Webgui For Minecraft | All you need to make a p2c

+*WARNING YOU MUST HAVE ATLEAST BASIC PYTHON / C# KNOWLEDGE TO USE THIS PROJECT*

 This webgui client comes with:
 ```
+Easily hostable
+Quick startup.
 SQLite Database (With sql injection prevention)
 Custom String Encryption
 Login System